 As a mother and a clinician, Dr. Jane Shomof is so excited to be able to provide this incredible service at a time when mothers need it most - immediately postpartum.
 She loves working with her clients on a case-by-case basis, with no two treatments being exactly the same.
 She takes her time to get to know her clients and their needs to make sure they are receiving the utmost in care and support.
-Personally and meticulously training her team and being involved in all of the client care from the start, Dr Jane hopes to make each mother's journey smoother, more enjoyable and significantly more supported because no one wants to go through this transition alone, and team Bloome is here to ensure that no one should have to!
+Personally and meticulously training her team and being involved in all of the client care from the start, Dr. Jane hopes to make each mother's journey smoother, more enjoyable, and significantly more supported.
+No one wants to go through this transition alone, and team Bloome is here to ensure that no one should have to!

 Maya Nehru, AMFT, MA

-Maya Nehru, MA received her undergraduate degree in Psychology from the University of Washington and completed her master’s degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
-In her clinical work, she is passionate about supporting clients through life transitions, whether that change combines in the form of relationships, school or career milestones, health challenges, or stage of life issues, and she strives to empower her clients to live the life they want.
+Maya Nehru, MA, received her undergraduate degree in Psychology from the University of Washington and completed her master’s degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
+In her clinical work, she is passionate about supporting clients through life transitions.
+Whether that change combines in the form of relationships, school or career milestones, health challenges, or stage of life issues, Maya strives to empower her clients to live the lives they want.
 As a dog mom (pets are children too!) and an Auntie x 2, Maya’s interest in maternal wellness and postpartum therapy has blossomed.
-Supporting her sister through pregnancy, postpartum, and now watching her raise a toddler and infant, has given her insight into motherhood and becoming a parent.
+Supporting her sister through pregnancy, postpartum, and now watching her raise a toddler and infant, Maya has newfound insight into motherhood and becoming a parent.
 Maya is very excited to be a part of team Bloome and the transformative service we provide for women everywhere!

 Bridget Benninger, AMFT, MA